bjornreppen/rasterize-vector-tiles/README.md

-   --colorprop value    Feature property to use for gray level (0-255), default='value' --nodata    255      Colorprop value to interpret as nodata (will not be rendered), default=255 --antialias none     Control anti-aliasing (none/default/gray/subpixel), default=none
+   --colorprop value    Feature property to use for gray level (0-255), default='value' --nodata    255      Colorprop value to interpret as nodata (will not be rendered), default=255 --antialias none     Control anti-aliasing (none/default/gray/subpixel), default=none --zoomlevel 14       Upper limit on zoom level to rasterize (0-99), default=highest in input file --png                Export as individual png files rather than .mbtiles archive
 ```

 ## Sample workflow